FailAcademy/learning/wdp-vancouver/_slides/week-05/04b-pong.md

   When is a goal scored?
 What should happen in the game when a goal is scored?
 ]

+???

+Engage in conversation about how we might keep score.

+Next slide is the challenge to codify this.

 ---

 # Challenge 13